-However, advancing science eventually proved that not only was the asbestos inhaled in shipyards responsible for many workers developing symptoms years later, but also that there was no “safe” level of asbestos.
+However, advancing science eventually proved that the asbestos inhaled in shipyards was responsible for many workers developing symptoms years later and that there was no “safe” level of asbestos.
 Early regulations attempted to put caps on the amount of asbestos, but this still resulted in many workers becoming ill.

 What Effects Has Asbestos Exposure Had?

-First of all, it is obvious that it had a major effect on the health of many shipyard workers.
-Thousands, even tens of thousands of people around the country have ended up becoming seriously ill or dying from the large amounts of asbestos that they regularly encountered in their work, often with no protection.
-The cost in human life and human grief as the families of afflicted workers have to deal with their loss cannot be overestimated.
+Thousands, even tens of thousands of people around the country, have ended up becoming seriously ill or dying from the large amounts of asbestos they regularly encountered in their work, often with no protection.
+The cost of human life and human grief as the families of afflicted workers have to deal with their loss cannot be overestimated.

-As a secondary effect, this has had a huge effect on the shipyard industry itself.
-Many companies had to pay damages to their workers as a result of failing to take proper precautions or to remove asbestos from the construction process when they found out it was dangerous.
-While it is only right and fair that they have to pay for the illness they caused in their workers, the practice was so widespread that many ship manufacturers have gone bankrupt since asbestos was fully banned, either due to paying damages or to the expense of changing their practices.
+As a secondary effect, this has had a considerable impact on the shipyard industry itself.
+Many companies had to pay damages to their workers due to failing to take proper precautions or removing asbestos from the construction process when they found it dangerous.
+While it is only right and fair that they have to pay for the illness they caused in their workers, the practice was so widespread that many ship manufacturers have gone bankrupt since asbestos was fully banned, either due to paying damages or at the expense of changing their practices.